Alpentech Resume - 40th Year Qualifications

 1984/85 Priest Lake, preliminary master plan, CWS Consultants, CA

-1981 Park City - Silver Mountain Funicular plan, Park City, UT
+1981 Park City - Silver Mountain Funicular study proposal, Park City, UT

-1977 Wasatch Mountain State Park, Midway ski area project, Salt Lake City.
+1977 Wasatch Mountain State Park, Midway ski area project, S.L.C.
 UT

 1977 Ruby's, mountain planning, Elko Fair and Recreation Board, Elko, NV